Skip to footer content

 $vbLabelText $csharpLabel

-RawPrint cannot render web pages—it only sends raw text/data.
-The RawPrint approach downloads HTML source and sends it directly to the printer, resulting in raw HTML code being printed, not rendered content.
+RawPrint cannot render web pages — it only ships bytes to the spooler.
+Downloading HTML and pushing it through results in the printer printing the source text, not rendered content.
 IronPDF's RenderUrlAsPdf() captures the fully rendered webpage with CSS, JavaScript, and images.
 Learn more in our tutorials.

 Example 3: Document Formatting